hnjaman/query/notes.md

 Both PUT and POST can be used for creating.
 REST 6 constraints
 https://medium.com/extend/what-is-rest-a-simple-explanation-for-beginners-part-2-rest-constraints-129a4b69a582
+## IOC
+IOC and DI develop loosely coupled applications which can be easily tested.
+IOC- outsource of an object factory construction and management of objects. create and manage objects

 ## DI
 Constructor injection (the good) -> for mandatory feild Setter injection (the ugly) 	 -> for optional feild, Setter Injection Make Testing Easy Field injection (the bad)	 -> head to use outside of spring container, Field Injection, a Unit Test Dies

 @Configuration -> indicates that the class can be used by the Spring IoC container
 		  as a source of bean definitions.
 @Bean -> annotation tells Spring that a method annotated with @Bean will return an object
 	 that should be registered as a bean in the Spring application context

 ## GC